morg0n/product_registration/README.md

 5. Enter product-registration for "DB instance instance identifier"
 6. Enter username/password
 7. Accept default options and Launch DB instance
-8. Click "View your db instances"
+8. Click "View your db instances" and wait a few moments
-9. note the endpoint
+9. Note the endpoint
 10. Using your favorite database tool (e.x.: MySQL Workbench), run schema.sql against the new RDS instance
 11. Go to SES > Manage Identities > SMTP Settings
 12. Note the server name